harttraveller/harttraveller.github.io/docs/resume.md

 # Resume

-If you submit the form below, I will follow up with a copy of my resume as soon as possible.
+Thanks for your interest!
+I'll try to follow up with a copy of my resume as soon as possible.

 <form action="https://submit-form.com/LpM5pUw8">
   <input